ks982579/coding-challenges/aoc20231207/README.md

 Each hand wins an amount equal to its bid multiplied by its rank.
 The weakest hand is rank 1 and the strongest is rank 5.
 Given your puzzle input, you must determine the total winnings.

 For context, there are 1,000 hands.

+Had an issue with the sorting thinking equal return none and continues to sort...

+My Answer: 246,163,188